What happens when America’s corporations help determine social policy? We may be about to find out.

 Hiring LGBT workers makes these companies more competitive, and thus, it makes sense to do what it takes to attract them.
 As such, Nair argues that this is as much driven by the bottom line as it is the public interest.
 “That is not because the heart of corporations has changed,” she said.
 “It’s because capitalism has realized, ‘Wait, this is a great demographic to exploit.’ … Corporations are interested and invested in demographics.
 What they’re seeing is a demographic they can turn to and get money from.”
 Nair pointed out the wave of LGBT-themed ads in recent years—including a 2015 Wells-Fargo commercial featuring a lesbian couple adopting a child—further speaks to this truth: LGBT people make businesses money.

-“[This] is not because the heart of corporations has changed.
-Corporations are interested and invested in demographics.”
 But this is a double-edged sword.
 As the LGBT community shows its buying power in the American economy, following the successful boycotts of companies like Chick-fil-A and Barilla, it gains more political influence.
 But as Jared Keller argued in a recent op-ed for Pacific Standard, the problem with this is that money already has an overwhelming influence on American politics.
 “With all the focus on how immense wealth translates into elections, there seems to be very little of the same concern applied to what happens after November comes and goes,” Keller wrote.
 “While outside spending on elections ballooned from $220 million in 2012 to $486 million in 2014 since Citizens United, the Congressional lobbying industry has jumped from $1.45 billion to $3.21 billion since 1998.”

 In an interview with Quartz, Keller further elaborated on his remarks, saying that it’s “ironic that these boycotts come during a time of heightened anxiety over money in politics.”
 Citizens United v.
 FEC was a 2010 Supreme Court case allowing the use of Super PACs to raise unlimited funds for US politicians.
 Since that 5-4 decision, the overwhelming majority of Americans (84 percent) now believe that “campaign cash plays too big a role” in elections.
 They’re right.
 In a 2014 study, researchers Martin Gilens and Benjamin Page found that the wealthy have disproportionate political power when compared to the average American.
 “It’s a shitty reminder that the public will doesn’t necessarily matter to your lawmaker—economic incentives do,” Keller said.